Intelx/jsonrpc2-over-http-flutter/README.md

 On a web server somewhere out there, there is a url that has the methods you need.

-To use JSON-RPC with that server, create a proxy to that server at that url.
+To use json-RPC with that server, create a proxy to that server at that url.

         proxy = new ServerProxy('http://example.com/some_endpoint');